 Permanent disability is an injury that leaves a person permanently unable to function in a normal manner.
 A permanent limp, chronic back pain that limits a person’s activities, and permanent impairment of someone’s ability to speak, write, or perform intellectual or physical tasks are permanent disabilities.

-Permanent disfigurement refers to an alteration of the physical body such as a visible scar on someone’s face or other body part, loss of a limb, or a broken bone that alters one’s physical appearance.
+Permanent disfigurement refers to an alteration of the physical body such as a visible scar or severe burn on someone’s face or other body part, loss of a limb, or a broken bone that alters one’s physical appearance.

 An aggravated assault involving the use of a firearm against certain victims, or the discharge of a firearm usually is categorized as a Class 3 felony.